Immram: Definition

-The immrama are generally confused with a similar Irish genre, the echtrae or "adventure".
+The immrama are often confused with a similar Irish genre, the echtrae or "adventure".
 Both types of story involve a hero's journey to an "otherworld", whether a Christian paradise, a fairyland, the land of the gods or a utopia.
-They are distinguished by date; echtrai are older, dating from the 7th century, while the earliest immram dates only to the 8th century.
+They are distinguished by date; echtrai are older, dating from the 7th century, while the earliest immram dates to the 8th century.
 David Dumville argues that the immrama include more Christian thinking than the more pagan genre of echtrae, and that, whereas the purpose of the echtrai is to enhance understanding of the old gods and the land in which they live, in an immram these pagan elements occur as a challenge to the hero's faith.
 In an echtrae the protagonist only ever goes to one location and may arrive in the otherworld with no explanation of the journey, whereas in an immram the hero always has multiple adventures on several islands.